xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - We will define a cost function for the generated image that measures how good it is.
 - Give a content image C, a style image S, and a generated image G:
   - `J(G) = alpha * J(C,G) + beta * J(S,G)`
-  - `J(C, G)` measures how similar is the generated image to the Content image.
+  - `J(C, G)` content cost, measures how similar is the generated image to the Content image.
-  - `J(S, G)` measures how similar is the generated image to the Style image.
+  - `J(S, G)` style cost, measures how similar is the generated image to the Style image.
   - alpha and beta are relative weighting to the similarity and these are hyperparameters.
 - Find the generated image G:
   1. Initiate G randomly